cdl-geneseo/critical-digital-practices/mod-5/collecting-and-using-data.md

 4. Analysis
 5. Visualization

-Often, our work begins with a research **question** or **hypothesis**.
-We hope that **collecting** and **analyzing** relevant data will enable us to answer the question, or either confirm or disconfirm the hypothesis.
-The data as it initially comes to us (perhaps through our own observations, perhaps as reported by someone else) is said to be **"raw"** until it has been **processed** or **transformed** to put it in a form amenable to analysis and **"cleaned"** so as to eliminate irregularities, inconsistencies, gaps, and other issues that might impede analysis or throw off our results.
-Our analysis of the cleaned data may involve operations such as counting recurrences or calculating a mean or median in a set of numerical values.
+Often, our work begins with a research question or hypothesis.
+We hope that **collecting** and analyzing relevant data will enable us to answer the question, or either confirm or disconfirm the hypothesis.
+The data as it initially comes to us (perhaps through our own observations, perhaps as reported by someone else) is said to be "raw" until it has been **processed** or **transformed** to put it in a form amenable to analysis and **"cleaned"** so as to eliminate irregularities, inconsistencies, gaps, and other issues that might impede analysis or throw off our results.
+Our **analysis** of the cleaned data may involve operations such as counting recurrences or calculating a mean or median in a set of numerical values.
 Finally, representing the results of our analysis in a **visualization** such as a graph or chart may help us better understand those results and communicate their significance effectively to others.

 ## An example